The purpose of this qualification is to assess the competence and underpinning knowledge of individuals working in the role of an Advanced Grip.

 |Rig car mounts and use rope, fastenings and strops|

 How will I be assessed?

-Upon acceptance to the qualification, you will be interviewed then allocated and a qualified assessor who will carry out four work based assessments.
-You will also be required to write up log-books and provide photographic evidence.
-The qualification can take between 3-24 months to complete.
-There are no exams for this qualification.
+Upon acceptance to the qualification, you will be allocated a qualified assessor who is also a Level 3 qualified working grip.
+Four work-based assessments will be carried out to assess all units of the qualification.
+You will also be required to write up log-books and provide photographic evidence of work undertaken in each unit area.
+The qualification is expected to take approximately 18 months to complete.

 You must have already successfully completed the Level 2 NVQ Diploma for Grips to be considered for this course.

 Grips should be in possession of a clean driving license.